kunalpat25/AssistMe/README.md

 # AssistMe
 Assist Me is a voice assistant which can understand Marathi language (a locale in India).
 It can open apps according to your commands in marathi as well as in English language.

+# How to run
+1. Fork this repo
+2. Download code
+3. Open existing project in Android Studio
+4. Run on your device
+OR
+Download apk from here: https://drive.google.com/file/d/1JyaHRocPgAW9qycnGCYAy5hURPMyw0fC/view?usp=sharing Install and try following commands.

 # Example Commands to test
 1. गॅल्लरी उघड - Gallery ughad
 2. फोटोस अँप उघड - Photos app ughad / Open Photos